pierorex/parallelism-homework/practica3/README.md

     to continue its execution while its message was being delivered to the other one.

 3:
-    We modified the defined MSGLEN from 2048 to 40480, results:
+    Results:
-        - Elapsed time for send using recv         = 10000582 uSec
+        - Elapsed time for send using recv         = 10000045 uSec
-        - Elapsed time for send using irecv + wait = 10000485 uSec
+        - Elapsed time for send using irecv + wait =       41 uSec

-    So, the 'isend + wait' strategy did 103 uSec faster than the , mainly because our implementation of MPI is intelligent enough as to not block for a MPI_Send while a matching receive is being expected, it just waits for the send buffer to be available.
+    So, the 'irecv + wait' strategy did 10 seconds faster, mainly because it doesn't wait for the message to be received entirely, it just registers the message to be received asynchronously by the system and continues with its work without blocking.
-    In other implementations of MPI, we could have faced a situation where the MPI_Send would actually block while waiting for the receive (which will take 10 seconds because of the sleep instruction there), thus generating a win of